Last Updated: October 24, 2022

 Since newer seems to sell over older in the mall business, you are going to have to escalate the war and make your mall the new favorite destination for a little while.

 If you stick with retail, the shopping center renovation should entail a major cosmetic facelift.
-Every surface should look or be brand-spanking new.
+Every surface, both on the exterior and interior, should look or be brand-spanking new.

 Reconfigure the actual arrangement of stores.
 Create attractive and